 How can I review other roles (outside my team/area) which are comparable to the roles my staff are undertaking?

 You will only be able to view comparable roles within your team/area.
 You will not be able to see the roles/salary information of colleagues outside of your team.
 The Strategic HR Partner and the HoD/Director/senior manager for your area will have a wider oversight of the data outside of your team if you have concerns or queries on comparators.
-The Reward, Engagement and Policy team within HR will also review all of the data/comparable roles from a wider College perspective.
+The Strategic Partnering and Reward team within HR will also review all of the data/comparable roles from a wider College perspective.

 Would the Pay Review be applicable to teams who have individuals that are paid less than some of their colleagues (i.e. due to historic pay awards)